 I would love to connect with more communities outside of my own network and existing circles.
 Please reach out if you would like to contribute to the Party Pro Toolkit to share what you have learned along the way.

 Primary research: I conducted ethnographic research by attending events, documenting images and taking observation notes.
 I also spoke with attendees, staff or collaborators to gain further insight.
 I selected events for observational research to combine with target interviews for release as podcasts.

 Secondary research: I read scholarly articles about urban nightlife, social innovation and community development.
 I read books about the party and music scenes in Detroit and New York and watched numerous documentaries.
 All of these resources can be found on the Resources section of the Party Pro Toolkit.

 Below are some definitions that evolved through the process of the Party Pro Toolkit and conversations in the field.

 Refers to the emerging movement towards professionalization in participation and/or production of parties.
 Some Party Professionals have made a career working in parties and events, while others act as professionals in the way they engage as a participant.
 Party professionals prioritize self-care while being communally aware.
-They practice moderation to balance the temptations of escapism with the importance of being present.
 Party Professionals work hard to play hard.